thomasweng15/jekyll-now/about.md

 ### What's on this blog?

 I'm still breathing life into the site, but the plan is to post writeups of the projects I'm working on, along with short essays on various topics.
+Stay tuned!

 ### How can I reach you?